 Longer rods in a stroked engine can act to offset any increase in rod angle, but also requires a shorter piston.
 The deeper you dig into a piston to shorten it, the greater your odds of cutting into the oil ring groove and wreaking havoc with oil consumption.
 Most piston companies in the sport compact market engineer pistons with tighter ring packs and bridge rings to help avoid this problem.

 Regardless of whether you take the stroker route or just run longer rods, you reach a point where you can no longer shorten a piston any further without compromising dependability.

-Most engine builders believe longer rods are better, but a fringe of enthusiasts still dig the low-rpm torque that shorter rods can make.
+Most engine builders believe longer rods are better, but some enthusiasts still dig the low-rpm torque that shorter rods can make.
 We advise builders who want a ratio of less than 1.6:1 to use the strongest aftermarket rods they can find, given the angle.
 We also recommend aftermarket sleeves to better fend off the lateral stress created by the rod angle.

 Here's one last nugget to impress your friends with: a formula for calculating piston speed in feet or meters per second.
 The equation illustrates the point that the longer the stroke, the faster the piston travels at the same rpm.

 Take a B16A2 vs. an H23.
 At 7000 rpm, the B16 slug moves 18 m/sec.
 At the same rpm, the H23 piston hauls additional ass-22 m/sec.
-Simply multiply stroke by rpm, and voil-minutes of endless doodling in class.
+Simply multiply stroke by rpm, and voila -minutes of endless scribbling in class.